tenzir/tenzir/web/blog/a-first-look-at-esql/index.md

 would be up the user to define set semantics that ensures unique values.
 We consider adding such a set type in the future (possible as type constraint or attribute) as we gain more complete support of the underlying Arrow type system.
-Similarly, we plan on adding sum types in the near future.
+Similarly, we plan on adding sum types in the future.

 ## Summary